-A Privately Held Company is a company that is wholly owned by individuals/corporations and that does not offer equity interests in the company to investors in the form of stock shares traded on a public stock exchange, nor is it owned by a government.
+A Privately Held Company is a company that is wholly owned by individuals or corporations and does not offer equity interests in the company to investors in the form of stock shares traded on a public stock exchange.
 A company in the “private sector” refers to non-government-owned businesses, and includes both privately held (non-traded) and publicly traded (offering stock shares traded on an exchange) companies.

 Examples of a privately held company

 There are many more privately held companies than public companies in existence.
 While extremely large businesses tend to become publicly traded at some point (to access capital markets and gain liquidity), there are many well-known private companies.

 - Deloitte (one of the Big Four accounting firms)

 If you wish to start your own company, the resources below will be a great place to begin.
 Starting a privately held company in the U.S., Canada, and other countries is quick and easy, while in other countries such as India and China it is more challenging.

 Here are country-specific information resources for starting a private company: